 A share is a form of security that represents a corporation owned and depicts the claim on particular corporation assets and earnings.
 Shares are often referred to as equities as they are characterized as business ownership or equity.
 A share market is similar to stock market whereas the only difference is that share market allows trading of shares while the stock market helps you in financial trading of securities like mutual funds, bonds, derivatives, etc.

 What are the different types of shares?

 - Common shares: Common shares or common stock represents a part of company ownership entitled to their profit and loss.
-In this cases, shareholders reserve a right to elect a company’s Board of Directors.
+In these cases, shareholders reserve a right to elect a company’s Board of Directors.

 - Preferred shares: A preferred share is a type of securities where the shareholder gets a specific dividend at a predetermined interval.
 The dividend paid to the shareholders of the preferred stock is typically more than the dividend paid to the common stock shareholders.

 Beginner’s guide to investment in the stock market: